musios-app/support-act/README.md

 AppleScript is written to be readable and you don't need programming experience to configure and use the script.
 Two things that might help:

-1. Text after "--" is a comment
+1. Text after "--" is a comment (that's 2 hyphens)
 2. The `'¬'` character is a 'line continuation' character meaning that the next line continues the current line.
 I am using it for some arrays with many items.
 (It is comparable to the backslash in shell scripts and Python.)

 ### Copying file names to the script